movement-disorders/walking-labs/kats/README.md

-# Using Kats to work over time-series data
+# Using Kats to work with time-series data

 Facebook (Meta) AI, published Kats (https://facebookresearch.github.io/Kats/), a one stop shop for time series analysis in Python.